 This deepest part of me feels many emotions, waiting to be expressed.

-Over the years, my natural light becomes clouded by many emotional memories and limiting beliefs.
+Over the years, my natural light becomes clouded by many emotional wounds and limiting beliefs, that control me.

 My life is then governed by my unconscious patterns.